 - Meanwhile, rewarm reserved 1/2 cup blueberry purée in a saucepan over medium heat until it is once again smooth (whisk it vigorously to break up any remaining chunks left after refrigeration).
 Wring out water from softened gelatin and add to warm blueberry purée; whisk until smooth.
 Set aside and let cool to lukewarm.

-- In a bowl, whisk room temperature mascarpone with sugar until smooth and paste-like.
+- In a bowl, whisk room temperature mascarpone with sugar, salt and extracts until smooth and paste-like.
 Add lukewarm blueberry mixture and whisk until smooth.

 - In a clean bowl or the bowl of a stand mixer, beat heavy cream until it holds soft peaks.
 Add 1/3 of cream to the blueberry mixture and fold to lighten, then add the entire blueberry mixture to the bowl with the cream and fold until fully incorporated.

 - To assemble your cakes, spoon or pipe the mousse into silicone molds, not quite all the way full.
 Gently press a gelée sphere, curved side down, into the top of each mousse-filled mold.
 Scrape with an offset spatula to make the top perfectly level with the top of the mold.
 Finally, cut out rounds of sponge cake exactly the same size as the base of the molds and press onto the top of the mousse.
 Freeze at least 3 hours or overnight until completely firm.